 Thesis Defense Presentation [Download]

-The proposed DPM approach is further able to adapt the user-specified power/performance constraints online via an Online Adaptation of Power/Performance (OAPP) framework.
-Additionally, the compatibility and effectiveness of the proposed OLTP/OAPP framework for a system having a higher number of power/performance states has also been demonstrated in this thesis.
-The proposed techniques have been implemented and evaluated on the embedded traffic surveillance platform MobiTrick.
+Furthermore, I introduce an Online Adaptation of Power/Performance (OAPP) framework, which allows the proposed DPM approach to adapt user-specified power/performance constraints online.
+I also demonstrate the compatibility and effectiveness of the OLTP/OAPP framework for systems with a higher number of power/performance states.
+The proposed techniques have been implemented and evaluated on the embedded traffic surveillance platform, MobiTrick.

 Keywords: Reinforcement learning. dynamic power management, timeout policies, non-stationary workload, power-performance trade-off.